darcyclarke/thoughts/libra-calibra.md

 ### What Libra is?
 - Fiat
-  - Local stable fiat currencies are allowed to be converted, then held in a reserve; Allowing for, potentially, infinite Libra to be in circulation
+  - Local, "stable" fiat currencies are allowed to be converted, then held in a reserve; Allowing for, potentially, infinite Libra to be in circulation
   - Interest on fiat currency put into the system is distributed relatively between regulators (ie. consider the exchange of cash for Libra as if you were putting money into a savings account which the bank redistributes or gains interest on)
   - The value of Libra isn't dictated by market demand or expectations; Instead, regulated by the "association"
   - Honestly, it seems like a hedge-fund with some central banking concepts thrown in